LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 </div>

-However, we will soon see that in a limiting sense, an identity for the convolution exists.
+However, we will soon see that, in a limiting sense, an identity for the convolution exists.
 First, we need the following lemma.

  <a name="Uryshon">